ryannruehman/freqnomenal/README.md

 <!-- badges: end -->

 The goal of fourieR is to compute the Discrete Fourier Transform and Power Spectral Density
-    of a signal using real-valued least squares decomposition, avoiding the use of complex numbers.
+    of a signal using signal decomposition, avoiding the use of complex numbers.

 ## Installation